 McGeachin issues another executive order in Little’s absence, this time for vaccine mandates

-With the governor out of the state, Lt.
-Gov. Janice McGeachin issued a new executive order on “vaccine passports” on Tuesday, continuing a pattern of issuing pandemic-related orders.
+With the governor out of the state, Idaho Lt.
+Gov. Janice McGeachin issued a new executive order on “vaccine passports” on Tuesday.
 Gov. Brad Little has already said he will reverse it.

 McGeachin announced the order on social media, declaring that all state agencies, including public K-12 schools and universities, would be prohibited from requiring proof of a COVID-19 vaccine or requiring mandatory testing for people to access services.

 The order is an extension of a similar order Little issued in April.
-Little’s original order had encompassed all state facilities, but not K-12 public schools.
+Little’s original order had encompassed all state facilities, but not K-12 public schools, and did not mention testing.

-She said in a tweet announcing the order that it would “fix” the ban on vaccine passports by broadening it to include a ban on mandatory testing for COVID-19.
-McGeachin is running against Little for the Republican nomination in next year’s gubernatorial election.
+McGeachin said in a tweet announcing the order that it would “fix” the ban on vaccine passports by broadening it to include a ban on mandatory testing for COVID-19.
+McGeachin is running, likely against Little, for the Republican nomination in next year’s gubernatorial election.

 Little said in a statement on Twitter: “I will be rescinding and reversing any actions taken by the Lt.
 Governor when I return.”